LAKERS TOGETHER: Find out information about COVID-19

 Bioinformatics and genomics have become crucial components of life science research and industry (including biotechnology, medicine, and the pharmaceutical industry).
-Career options are already numerous and will become more plentiful in the future as part of the big data analytics field.
+Career options are numerous and will become more plentiful in the future as part of the big data analytics field.
 Students trained in these novel techniques will be more competitive in their applications for jobs and graduate programs.
-Students must be degree-seeking students to receive the certificate.
+Students must be degree-seeking to receive the certificate.
 The certificate will be awarded at the same time as the degree is awarded.
 All undergraduate certificates have received Higher Learning Commission approval, and students are eligible for financial aid because they are seeking a degree.

 The certificate in bioinformatics and genomics requires a minimum of 12 credits (nine credits in the core and at least three credits of electives).

 - CMB 451 - Bioinformatics: Tools and Techniques for Life Scientists (3 credits)

 - CMB 452 - Computer Modeling of Biomolecules (3 credits)

 - CMB 460 - Genomics and Molecular Diagnostics (3 credits)